Electric Nissan Juke on the way

-Nissan looks to apply its Ariya treatment to a range of models, opening up the possibility for a pure-electric SUV to sit alongside the Juke
+Nissan is looking to shrink its Ariya flagship SUV, opening up the possibility for a pure-electric model to sit alongside the petrol Juke

-The news comes after Nissan revealed its electric Ariya SUV – a ‘coupe crossover’ based on the Renault-Nissan-Mitsubishi Alliance’s new CMF-EV mechanical platform for electric vehicles.
-The scalable base can be both lengthened and shortened to support additional models – models like a Juke-sized small electric SUV.
+The Ariya SUV is based on the Renault-Nissan-Mitsubishi Alliance’s CMF-EV mechanical platform for electric vehicles.
+The scalable base can be lengthened and shortened to support additional models – such as a Juke-sized small electric SUV.

-Speaking exclusively with DrivingElectric, Nissan Europe’s head of EV, Helen Perry, said: “A platform investment is huge.
+Speaking exclusively with DrivingElectric last year, Nissan Europe’s head of EV, Helen Perry, said: “A platform investment is huge.
 For sure, there will be usage for the platform for something more than Ariya.
 We would not have invested in a brand-new Alliance platform unless there was other usage planned.

 “What is important to [our customers]?
 Not only in terms of electrification, but also in terms of bodystyle,” Perry said.
 “Electrification will become the norm and bodystyle will become more relevant, because the choice will be wider."

-In addition to further pure-electric models, Nissan has confirmed it will bring its e-Power hybrid models to Europe later this year.
+In addition to further pure-electric models, Nissan has confirmed it will bring its e-Power hybrid models to Europe in 2022.
 Perry thinks there is room for plug-in hybrid models, too, in order to help customers transition from petrol and diesel through to full-electric.

 “There is a journey between ICE, through to a full-electric car,” Perry said.
 “It’s only right that we support the customer on that journey.
 Ultimately our mission is zero emissions, so when we say 50% of our line-up will be electrified by 2023, that’s a blended approach.